cculianu/CalinsQRReader/README.md

 ---

-A helper app for Electrum.
-This app emulates the 'zbar' functionality present on Windows and Linux for Electrum.
+A helper app for Electron Cash.
+This app emulates the 'zbar' functionality present on Windows and Linux for Electron Cash.

 It is a very small and lightweight app with no external dependencies other than what macOS provides in its own system libs for reading from the camera and detecting QR codes in video.